pantheon-systems/documentation/source/content/guides/edge-integrations/05-analytics.md

 ## Reporting

-To find your new data, log into Google Analytics.
+1. To find your new data, log into Google Analytics.
 In the main navigation, go to Behavior > Events > Top Events.

 ![Top Events menu](../../../images/guides/edge-integrations/ei-analytics-24-top-events.png)

-Click on the **Secondary dimension** button, right below the **Event Category** label.
+1. Click on the **Secondary dimension** button, right below the **Event Category** label.
 This will display the custom dimensions you created earlier.

 ![Event Analytics view](../../../images/guides/edge-integrations/ei-analytics-25-events-analytics-view.png)

-You can click on any label in the list to display the associated data.
+1. Click on any label in the list to display the associated data.

 ![Secondary Dimension](../../../images/guides/edge-integrations/ei-analytics-26-secondary-dimension.png)